Income protection insurance

 Does my income protection increase when my salary increases?

-Some insurance providers offer the choice of an ‘increasing cover’ policy, which increases the amount of benefit you get in line with your salary.
+Some insurance providers offer the choice of an ‘increasing cover’ policy.
+This increases the amount of benefit you get in line with your salary.

 You can typically choose between:

 - Fixed increase cover – your benefit automatically increases every year by a fixed percentage.
 Be aware that the cost of your premiums will also go up.

 - Index-linked increasing cover – your benefit automatically goes up every year in line with inflation.
 Your premiums will also increase each year, usually at a slightly higher rate than the Retail Price Index (RPI).